Angel Air SJPCD088

 The two Peter Green tracks (Crying Won't Bring You Back and Merry Go Round) continue the theme with more excellent blues guitar.
 The three Spooky Tooth tracks give mere hints of what they must have been like in their prime, Kiss It Better being the standout track here for me.

 This album is rounded off with one of Luther's earliest recordings, Pretty Colours, which betrays its 60's roots with a very psychedelic sound.
 Finally we have a real gem, a live version of his single Here Comes The Queen, recorded by Mott The Hoople in 1974.
-Previously unavailable (save for the Rest In Peace bootleg), fans can only hope that one day the rest of this concert can be released.
+For the full show, look no further than Two Miles From Live Heaven.

 In conclusion, if you are a fan of thoughtful, blues-based guitar then you'll like this album.
 If you've already invested in Floodgates then it is for you to decide if the extra tracks here are worth the investment.
 But if you haven't, then I can certainly recommend giving Floodgates Anthology a try.
 Recommended.